Particular/docs.particular.net/transports/sql/connection-settings_pool-size_sqltransport_[6,).partial.md

-NOTE: If the maximum pool size (and minimum pool in 3.0.x) is not explicitly set on the connection string a warning message will be logged.
+NOTE: If the maximum pool size (and minimum pool size in NServiceBus.SqlServer version 3) is not explicitly set on the connection string a warning message will be logged.
 See also [Tuning endpoint message processing](/nservicebus/operations/tuning.md).